tukangcode/LinguaGacha-TL-Indo/README_EN.md

 - Welcome to provide feedback on the translation quality and usage experience of these newly added languages
  - OPT - Support for list tags and EPUB3 table of contents.
  - OPT - Dynamically constructed translation commands currently only take effect for certain text types

-- 20250228 v0.8.1
-  - FIX - Minor issues with untranslated text and code detection logic

-- 20250228 v0.8.0
-  - NEW - Dynamic construction of translation instructions function
-    - Engine dynamically analyzes the text of each task and generates corresponding instructions
-    - Significantly improved the code retention rate for RenPy and RPGMaker engine games

 ## FAQ 📥
 - Relationship between [LinguaGacha](https://github.com/neavo/LinguaGacha) and [AiNiee](https://github.com/NEKOparapa/AiNiee)